aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 Only listen to the fortune cookie; disregard all other fortune telling units.
+> 🥠 You will live long enough to open many fortune cookies.